Vetal0205/racket_prefix_calculator_project/devlog.md

 # October 22, 8:20 PM

-For this session i plan to implement pare-expr in its fullest.
+For this session i plan to implement parse-expr in its fullest.
 I am still not sure how exactly to implement it because recently i was pointed to the fact that parser use parse trees for evaluation.
 Now i am confused, i thought racket, as functional language, would take this part of me because of the way functions are applied.